 1. In what ways are humans and animals different?
 2. In what ways are they the same?
 3. In what ways does a person have the ability to make choices that an animal doesn't?

 4. How are the mind and body different?
 5. How do the mind and body interact?
 6. How does the interaction between the mind and body determine our character?
 7. Choose 3 people and describe them in terms of their intellect, emotion and will.
 8. Do you agree that the heart is more important than intellect, emotion and will?
 Why or why not?
 9. How are heart and character related?
+10. In what way do any actions share any boost and sharester?
 10. In what way do our actions shape our heart and character?